 Williams scored the entire film for DePalma, and stars as Swan, the unscrupulous producer who collects talents and souls for his Death Records label.

-Phantom is unique, visually arresting, kinetic and humorous all in equal measure.
-From DePalma’s active camera, to Gerritt Graham’s flamboyant Beef, to Winslow’s killer Phantom disguise, to Swan’s bitchin’ giant record-shaped desk, to the parodic music, to the satire – it’s all just works.
+Phantom of the Paradise is unique, visually arresting, kinetic and humorous all in equal measure.
+From DePalma’s active camera, to Gerritt Graham’s flamboyant Beef, to Winslow’s killer Phantom disguise, to Swan’s bitchin’ giant, record-shaped desk, to the parodist music, to the satire – everything here just works, and works so damn well.

 Even getting Rod Serling himself to handle the opening narration is like a stroke of genius.